grpc/proposal/L37-go-custom-transports.md

 	OnError(error)
 }

-// A Transport is a client-side gRPC transport.
-It begins in a
+// A Transport is a client-side gRPC transport. type Transport interface {
-// "half-connected" state where the client may opportunistically start new
-// streams by calling NewStream.
-Some clients will wait until the
-// TransportMonitor's Connected method is called. type Transport interface {
 	// NewStream begins a new Stream on the Transport.
 Blocks until sufficient
 	// stream quota is available, if applicable.
 If the Transport is closed,